Buffalo Tom

 Buffalo Tom is an American alternative rock band from Boston, Massachusetts, formed in 1986.
 Its principal members are guitarist Bill Janovitz who also sings the majority of lead vocals, bassist and singer Chris Colbourn, and drummer Tom Maginnis.
 The band's name is derived from the band Buffalo Springfield and the first name of the drummer.

+In 2025, Jeff Mezydlo of Yardbarker included the band in his list of "20 underrated bands from the 1990s who are worth rediscovering".